advayk/BayesianDeepLearning/README.md

 ### Future Directions

 - **Scalability**: Explore scalable implementations for larger datasets and deeper models.
+We could also explore using methods similar to SWAG but with a distribution other than the gaussian as well.
 - **Extensions**: Investigate other forms of Bayesian approximations and their impact on different types of neural network architectures.

 ## 3.6 References